 Even in the modern digital age, an inordinate amount of HR-related paperwork is still required.
 Federal and state rules, as well as industry-specific retention requirements, dictate that employers keep various paper records for different periods of times, which can range wildly from six months to forever.
 It can be confusing.
 This guide will help you understand how long you must keep records pertaining to compensation, promotion, demotion, termination, employee benefits and other employment issues.

-Tips for Construction Companies
+BONUS: Tips for Construction Companies

 As with any company, a construction firm’s workforce is its most valuable asset.
 In building and maintaining strong employee relations, construction industry businesses face several unique challenges, including a lack of qualified candidates, high employee turnover, perpetual safety concerns and the burden of complying with employment and immigration laws.
 Here are tips for how construction company owners can solve five of the most common HR challenges in their field.